 Occasionally, a pregnancy can produce either too little or too much amniotic fluid, which is the fluid that surrounds the baby.
 What results is a set of possible risks or complications known as oligohydramnios (OH-lee-go-hy-DRAM-nee-os) and polyhydramnios (pol-ee-hy-DRAM-nee-os).

-Because the amniotic fluid typically reflects the amount of urine the fetus is producing, it’s used as a measure of the baby’s health and development.
+Because the amniotic fluid typically reflects the amount of fetus urine production, it’s used as a measure of the baby’s health and development.
+Amniotic fluid volume cushions the fetus from physical trauma permits fetal lung growth and provides a barrier against infection.
+Normal amniotic fluid volume varies.
 If the amount of fluid is low, it may be an indication that:

 - Your water is breaking

 - The baby has intrauterine growth restriction (IUGR) Placental insufficiency and fetal growth restriction